lee-sangil/lee-sangil.github.io/_posts/2024-07-27-How-to-compute-faster-conv2d-python.md

 excerpt_separator: <!--more-->
 ---

 >In image processing, 2-D convolution is a highly useful operation.
 It can be used for tasks such as blurring, morphology, edge detection, and sharpening.
-In Python, a naive 2-D convolution method has a time complexity of $$O(H \cdot W \cdot k^2)$$ for an $$(H \times W)$$ image and a $$(k \times k)$$ kernel.
-This post introduces the use of `np.lib.stride_tricks` for enhancing performance of the convolution algorithm.
+In Python, a naive 2-D convolution method takes a huge computational load for a large image.
+This post introduces the use of np.lib.stride_tricks for enhancing performance of the convolution algorithm.
 The functions in this library directly access memory, so care must be taken when writing data to memory.

 <!--more-->